shiprar26/sql-data-warehouse-project-/README.md

 # sql-data-warehouse-project-
-Building a modern data warehouse with sql server , including ETL processes, data modelling and Analytics SQL Ultimate Course
+Building a modern data warehouse with sql server , including ETL processes, data modelling and Analytics.
+SQL Ultimate Course
 Welcome to the SQL Ultimate Course repository! 🚀
 This course will cover everything you need to master SQL!